open-quantum-safe/oqs-demos/nginx/fulltest-provider/README.md

 #### Activation

-Execute `/opt/nginx/sbin/nginx -c /opt/nginx/interop.conf` to start the test server.
+Execute `OPENSSL_CONF=/opt/openssl/.openssl/ssl/openssl.cnf /opt/nginx/sbin/nginx -c /opt/nginx/interop.conf` to start the test server.

+*Note*: From nginx version 1.25.2, nginx does not try to load OpenSSL configuration if the --with-openssl option was used to built OpenSSL.
+We therefore have to set the `OPENSSL_CONF` environment variable when activating nginx.

 *Note*: As the server many of ports, the server may need to be configured to permit this, e.g., using `ulimit -S -n 4096`.

+#### Test run

+The `testrun.sh` script runs test connections against all ports configured by the server.
+To run the script, execute `testrun.sh openquantumsafe/curl`.